FIN-038: Receiving Goods and Services and Timely Disbursements of University Funds

 - Document Retention

 The University is committed to sound fiscal stewardship of University funds.
-This policy provides guidelines for the timely payment of goods and services, internal controls, and required documentation in order to comply with state and federal laws.
+This policy provides guidelines for the timely payment of goods and services, internal controls, and required documentation to comply with state and federal laws.

 Tangible property for sale, lease, or rental (i.e., merchandise, commodity, etc.).